 In the Permian Basin

-Their main field of activity is the Permian Basin, and their customers are mostly the major oil companies and the big independents.
-These oil companies employ a large array of service providers of all types, and for any of those providers, holding onto one’s share of the work requires professionalism, especially in a market that has seen a slowdown.
+With Integrity’s main field of activity being the Permian Basin, their customers are mostly the major oil companies and the big independents.
+These oil companies employ a large array of oilfield services providers of all types, and for any of those providers, holding onto one’s share of the work requires professionalism, especially in a market that has seen a slowdown.

 Alex Richter, at EOG Resources, offers a view that is likely shared by all successful operators in the Permian: “In this industry, you’ve gotta be priced right and you’ve gotta have a good safety record and you’ve gotta do a good job.
 We keep up with what kind of efficiencies and mis-runs you have.”